johnnyreilly/roslyn-analyzers-reproduction/README.md

 Time Elapsed 00:00:08.20
 ```

 This information is not present.
+Informational diagnostics are not surfaced in the build by default (or maybe ever?)

 If I added the following to my `.editorconfig`: